 Acclimatization is very important to do a trekking on high altitude area.
-Nepal Trekking routs planned specially a gradual to get use in altitude with many of our trekking trails having extra days to allow time for acclimatization.
+Nepal Trekking routes planned especially a gradual to get used in altitude with many of our trekking trails having extra days to allow time for acclimatization.
 Mountain RockTreks advice about acclimatization and with the sensible approach we take on all of our treks, anyone who is fit and healthy should have also few problems.
-On our trekking, climbing trips in Nepal and trekking trips in Tibet we carry a portable altitude chamber as an extra safety precaution.
+On our trekking, climbing trips in Nepal and trekking trips in Tibet, we carry a portable altitude chamber as an extra safety precaution.

 Mountain Rock Treks suggest 10 golden rules for successful altitude acclimatization to way from high altitude sickness: